 Para 102.

 The Office of the State Minister of Georgia for Reconciliation and Civic Equality complements that wide scale door-to-door information and awareness raising campaigns on state social programs, services and benefits, as well as on the issues education, agriculture, antidiscrimination, gender equality, women’s rights, early marriages, domestic violence, trafficking, and Georgia’s European integration process are conducted on regular basis for ethnic minority representatives in the regions of their compact settlements.
 In 2018 more than 300 information meetings were held, also in the minority languages; relevant materials were prepared in minority languages and delivered.

 Para 103.

-The State Language Department believes that it is quite natural that in municipalities where municipal councils are composed of a large majority of persons using a minority language, the minutes of the municipal councils’ meetings are only produced in the Georgian language, even though the discussions themselves took place essentially in the minority language.
-This accurately reflects bilingualism, which was discussed in response to the 102nd recommendation.
-This is absolutely acceptable when a discussion or session is being held in the language of minority, and an official document is created in the state language.
-It fully reflects the hierarchy of languages in Georgia.
-According to Article 2 of the Constitution of Georgia, the state language is Georgian, which means the formation and dissemination of official documents is provided in Georgian.
+The State Language Department clarifies that according to the “Law on State Language”, Chapter V, Article 20, Para 2, in the municipalities, where representatives of national minorities are compactly settled, local official events (except for sessions of local self-government bodies) may be conducted in the language of those national minorities.

 Paras 107 and 110.

 The Office of the State Minister of Georgia for Reconciliation and Civic Equality clarifies that the state is actively engaged in the process of consideration and implementation of standards defined by the European Charter for Regional or Minority Languages.
 Georgia protects and preserves the languages of ethnic minorities in frames of different mechanisms, also within the Civic Equality and Integration State Strategy and Action Plan for 2015-2020.
 The languages of ethnic minorities are well preserved and supported.
 At the same time, ethnic minorities living in Georgia lack the knowledge of state language, therefore, there is a need for improving Georgian language skills among them.
 The standards covered by the Charter are introduced and supported.
 For many years, Georgia fulfills Charter commitments.
 The Office of the State Minister for Reconciliation and Civic Equality) has prepared and regularly updates the matrix which reflects the implementation of the provisions defined by the Charter.